BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 ## Scaling Coffee with Goroutines (workshop tutorial)

-Sadie Freeman's enlightening tutorial walks us through the process of taking adventages from goroutines to achieve scalable codebase and platform effectively.
+Sadie Freeman's enlightening tutorial walks us through the process of taking advantages from goroutines to achieve scalable codebase and platform effectively.

 #### The coffee shop challenge